2.8 Capacity Tier

 Historically, Veeam Backup & Replication has always used block storage devices as its main storage solution.
 This choice brought some huge benefits, like leveraging high performance of these systems and allow plenty of random I/O to guarantee fast backups and restores.
-However, service providers (and end users) have asked for cheaper options for those backups that don’t require a high RTO (Recovery Time Objective), especially Object Storage solution.
+However, service providers (and end users) have asked for different solutions now that Object Storage has become popular, either for having a cheaper alternative, for better redundancy (thanks to the inner scale-out capabilities) or other reasons.

-Stating in Veeam Backup & Replication 9.5 Update 4, the support for Object Storage systems has been added, and service providers can now leverage S3-compatible solutions on on-premises, or different solutions from public providers.
+Stating in Veeam Backup & Replication 9.5 Update 4, the support for Object Storage systems has been added and service providers can leverage S3-compatible solutions on on-premises, or different solutions from public providers.
+We described in previous chapters the use of Object Storage as a Backup Repository, but this technology can also be used as an additional layer, combined either with Block Storage or another Object Storage.

 Architecture

-The two tiers, Performance and Capacity, work in conjunction inside the same SOBR group.
-Once at least one object of each type is available in the environment, the service provider can add the Capacity Tier to the SOBR group.
+The two tiers, Performance and Capacity, work in conjunction inside the same SOBR.
+Once at least one storage of each type is available in the environment, the service provider can add the Capacity Tier to the SOBR.

 SOBR design with Capacity Tier